Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Crowding the pan – It’s important that each sprout is touching the pan and has breathing room around it.
 If your pan is too crowded, your smashed brussels sprouts won’t crisp up.

-- Not drying the sprouts – It’s important that they are completely dry after boiling.
-Water can prevent crispness.
+- Not drying the sprouts – They need to be completely dry after boiling.
+Water creates a steaming effect and can prevent crispness.

-- Store: Keep crispy smashed brussels sprouts in the refrigerator for 2-3 days.
+- Store: Keep crispy smashed brussels sprouts in the refrigerator for up to 3-4 days.

 Serve this smashed brussels sprout recipe with a main protein like:

-- Chicken – Try air fryer whole chicken, lemon parmesan chicken, or pan seared chicken breast with your crushed brussels sprouts.
+- Chicken – Try air fryer whole chicken, lemon parmesan chicken, simple baked chicken legs, or pan seared chicken breast with your smashed brussels sprouts.

-- Beef – Sprouts are a classic side for steak, like sirloin steak or NY strip steak, but they are delicious with burgers, too.
+- Beef – Sprouts are a classic side for steak, like a sirloin steak recipe, NY strip steak, or air fryer filet mignon, but they are delicious with burgers, too.

-- Pork– Pork recipes such as pan seared pork chops, slow cooker pork loin roast, or rosemary pork tenderloin all pair well with roasted smashed brussels sprouts.
+- Pork – Pan seared pork chops or pork tenderloin recipes pair well with roasted smashed brussels sprouts.

-- Seafood – Pair smashed sprouts with fish, like pan seared salmon or lemon baked cod, for a weeknight meal, or up your game on special occasions with lobster tail or crab legs.
+- Seafood – Pair smashed sprouts with fish, like pan seared salmon or lemon baked cod, for a weeknight meal, or up your game on special occasions with air fryer shrimp, broiled lobster tail, or crab legs.

 More Brussels Sprouts Recipes

-If you like this smashed brussels sprouts recipe, you might also like some of these other brussels sprout recipes:
+If you like this smashed brussels sprouts recipe, you might also like some of these other ways to make them:

 - Oven Roasted Brussels Sprouts